kantinen/kantinfo/README.md

 Supported file types and their corresponding actions:

-  * `.html`, `.gif`: Shown in a browser
+  * `.html`, `.gif`: Shown in a browser.
-  * `.jpg`, `.png`: Shown in an image viewe
+  * `.jpg`, `.png`: Shown in an image viewer.
   * `.url`: The URL in the file is either opened in a browser, or in a video player, depending on the form of the URL.
-  * `.sh`: The script is executed
+  * `.sh`: Is executed.
-  * `.<ext>.eval`: The executable is run, and its output is stored in  `something.<ext>`, which is then displayed
+  * `.<ext>.eval`: The executable is run, and its output is stored in `something.<ext>`, which is then displayed.
-  * `.terminal`: The programme is run in a graphical terminal on screen.
+  * `.terminal`: The program is run in a graphical terminal on the screen.

 Configuration of slides
 -----------------------

 Each slide can have a YAML file configuring it.
 If a slide is called `something.ext`, then the corresponding configuration file is located in `something.ext.yaml`.
 If no configuration file exists, then defaults are used.

 The following fields are supported:

   * `duration`: Specifies how long to display the slide, in seconds.
     The default value is 20 seconds.
 If the `duration` is `-1`, the system will not terminate the slide automatically, but rather wait for the slide to terminate itself.

   * `start_at` and `end_at` (both have to be specified, or neither):
     Describes when to display the slide, in a 24 hour clock format.

   * `probability`: Specifies the probability that a slide will be shown.
 Must be in the range 0 to 1.
 The default value is `1`, meaning that the slides is always shown.

   * `intervals`: For video slides only.
 Specifies segments from the video, one of which will play when the slide is shown.
 Supports either timestamps or whole seconds.

   * `start_pos` and `end_pos`: For video slides only.
 Specifies what part of the video to play when the slide is shown.
 Supports either timestamps or whole seconds.

 Example of a configuration that specifies, that the slide is only shown for 10 seconds:

     duration: 10

 Example of a configuration that specifies, that the slide is only shown between 13 and 14:

     start_at: 13:00
     end_at: 14:00